glatiuden/The-Note-App/README.md

 The web application supports the CRUD operations created in Task B1.

-To fulfil the learning objectives, the codes are structured in an MVC folder structure (which might not be conventional), along with using React's useReducer as a store.
+To fulfil the learning objectives, the codes are structured in an MVC folder structure (which might not be conventional), along with using React's useReducer and Store context.

 ###  4.1. <a name='SetUp-1'></a>Set Up
 - **Frontend Framework**: [Next.js](https://nextjs.org/) (Framework of React.js)